 Stay ahead of the curve with actionable insights that are reshaping the processes of talent acquisition, human capital management, remote and hybrid workforce development among others.

-Tune in every other Monday and don’t forget to follow us on social media!
+Tune in every Tuesday and don’t forget to follow us on social media!

 In this episode of How to be the Difference, Johanna and Paul have a conversation with Patrick Mork.
 Today, Patrick shares his insight on feedback and phychological safety.

 Patrick Mork is a silicon valley veteran and 4x time chief marketing officer who led the team that launched the Google play brand in 2012.
 Today he works as a Purpose Driven Leader coach, specialized in startups, company culture and marketing.
 He uses powerful stories and Co-Active coaching to help senior executives and startup founders make profound changes in their organizations and their lives.